cornerman/py3status-wiki/Write-your-own-modules.md

 * You can **force your own cache timeout for a given module** by adding a `cached_until` key containing an epoch from time.time()

 ## Debugging
-As you can see in the **empty_class** module, you should be able to call your module directly from a shell using your python interpreter :
+As you can see in the **example_module** module, you should be able to call your module directly from a shell using your python interpreter :

-> python /path/to/module/empty_class.py
+> python /path/to/module/example_module.py

 Example output :